 Both Blendtec and Vitamix are “designed and assembled” in the USA.
 What this means is that for the most part, the blenders are made in the USA, but some components might come from overseas.
 While Blendtec isn’t the most forthcoming about how much of their blender components are not from the USA, Vitamix clearly states on their blender base that it is “made in the USA with 70% minimum US content”.

 So, Which Is The Best Blender?

 Well, this is a subject of debate online.
-You might as well ask if a Mac is better than a PC or a Nikon camera better than a Canon camera.
-Basically, those who have a Blendtec love their blender, and those who have a Vitamix swear by it as well.
+You might as well ask if a Mac is better than a PC, or a Nikon camera better than a Canon camera.
+Basically, those who have a Blendtec love their blender, and those who have a Vitamix swear by it.